 We left off in 1975, right after mathematician David Gale sent a letter asking whether the NRMP’s matching algorithm was the optimal solution that he and Lloyd Shapley had proposed to the so-called Stable Marriage Problem.

-You can clearly see the impact of proposals in the following example.
 Imagine a world with just two hospitals and two applicants.
 Student I wants to match at Program A; Student II wants to match at Program B. Unfortunately, the hospitals have the opposite preferences.

 The simplest possible case in which who proposes to whom matters.
 From Williams KJ, et al. N Engl J Med 1981; 304: 1165-1166.
 PubMed